UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 ![Portal permissions page](images/portal_permissions.png)

-> [NOTE]
-> Selecting API only is not a permission level by itself.
-You are still required to choose one of the following Admin, Catalogue Author, vApp Author, vApp User or Console Only.

 ## User is admin?

 User gets full administrative privileges across the entire account.
 This includes all of the permissions listed below.